-The Dallas Woman’s Forum is a non-profit philanthropic organization made up of professional women of all ages, races and religions who share a common goal: to work together to improve our local community, socially, physically, culturally and educationally.
+The Dallas Woman’s Forum is made up of women of all ages, races and religions who share a common goal: to work together to improve our local community: socially, physically, culturally and educationally.

 Over 100 years after the founding of the Dallas Woman’s Forum, the same commitment inspires today’s members.
-Three current initiatives reflect their dedication to their founding principles – their work with the Birdie Alexander Elementary School, their support of the Landauer ChildCareGroup and, most recently, their assistance with Alley’s House.
+Our current initiatives reflect the dedication to these founding principles – work with the Birdie Alexander Elementary School, support of the Landauer ChildCareGroup, assistance with Alley’s House, and Community Connect Series.

 Birdie Alexander Elementary School

 Since 1930, the Dallas Woman’s Forum has been housed in the C.H.
 Alexander Mansion on Ross Avenue.
 Birdie Alexander, who lived there with her brother and his family, was the first Director of Music Education for Dallas Public Schools.

 Building on that heritage, the Forum contacted the principal of Birdie Alexander Elementary School in Oak Cliff to see if enhancement could be provided for their music program.
 When it was learned that they had NO instruments and that their talented children practiced the xylophone on cardboard templates, they got to work!

 Through the enthusiastic support of its members. the Forum has provided violins, violas and cellos for the orchestra program and a superb array of rhythm instruments for their primary children.
 The Forum also underwrote their first ever musical program, “Ease on Down,” and adaptation of “The Wiz.”

 The Forum’s Music Department is committed to a long-term relationship with music education at Birdie Alexander Elementary School.

 The Landauer ChildCareGroup Center, located, literally, at the back door of the Dallas Woman’s Forum, serves 90 three-to-five-year-olds from nearby families of limited income.